cinemagoer/cinemagoer/docs/usage/info2xml.rst

 Since version 4.1 a DTD is available; it can be found in this directory or on the web, at: https://imdbpy.github.io/static/dtd/imdbpy.dtd

-The version number changes with the IMDbPY version.
+The version number changes with the Cinemagoer version.

 Localization